-I go to AA.
+I go to a 12 step programme.
 I started going about 3 months in.
 It’s helped me a lot – mainly because without it I wouldn’t have many sober friends IRL.
 I only know one other person my age who doesn’t drink alcohol IRL.
 Everyone else I know is from the sober Instagram community (which … many of them are in New York or London or Chicago).

-Going to AA allows me to have real conversations with real sober people in real life.
+Going to a 12 step programme allows me to have real conversations with real sober people in real life.
 It helps me stay grounded.

 10. Do you have any rituals you always make time for?